 According to CTBUH, buildings of 300 to 600 meters are recognized as Supertall Skyscrapers, and those over 600 meters are recognized as Megatall Skyscrapers.

-The National Building Code of India (2005) defined a high rise building as a building having a height more than 15 m (about 5 storey building).
+The National Building Code of India (2005) defined a high-rise building as a building having a height of more than 15 m (about 5 storey building).

 There is no definition or guidance for high-rise or tall building in the National Building Code of Nigeria (2006).
-Lagos State Urban and Regional Planning Development Law (LSURPD, 2005) defined a high rise building as a building with more than five floors (including the ground floor) and/or whose height exceed 12 m from the ground level.
+Lagos State Urban and Regional Planning Development Law (LSURPD, 2005) defined a high-rise building as a building with more than five floors (including the ground floor) and/or whose height exceeds 12 m from the ground level.

 Summarily, according to Czyńska (2018);

 “There is no unambiguous definition of the tall building (skyscraper) in the world.
 In the US, a skyscraper is considered to be a building exceeding the height of 150 m; in many European countries, this height is much smaller – 35 m.
 In Poland, technical regulations define two types of tall buildings: high ones (from 25 to 55 m), and high-rise buildings (55 m above the ground level). … a tall building is one that dominates in the landscape through its scale – so it does not have to be significantly high, but it is clearly above the surrounding buildings”.Czyńska (2018)

 From structural engineering perspective, a building can be described as a tall building as soon as the effects of lateral forces start getting significant on the behaviour and stability of the structure (Islam and Islam, 2014).